Showing FPS in Unreal Engine

 Stat Commands

-You can also access these commands within the Editor via the viewport hamburger menu, and this is a really useful way to see which ones are available.
-The tooltips will often (but not always) explain provide further context as to how they work.
+You can access these commands within the Editor via the viewport hamburger menu, and this is a really useful way to see which ones are available.
+The tooltips will often (but not always) provide further context as to how they work.

 stat fps